-The trails at Spencer were, up until very recently, unauthorized.
-Especially because of the jumps, drops, and other trail features, this put the DNRC in a difficult position.
+Before FAMB took on management and upkeep of Spencer Trails, they were technically unauthorized trails.
+The jumps, drops, and other trail features in particular put the DNRC in a difficult position.
 The DNRC recognized that these were popular trails, but there were concerns about liability and resource damage (among other concerns).
 The easy option for DNRC would have been to simply decommission the trails and tear down the features.
 Fortunately, the DNRC and FAMB, along with the City of Whitefish and Whitefish Legacy Partners were able to work past this and find a way to make sure the trails could stay, and made it possible for FAMB to construct and maintain safer, higher quality features built to generally accepted freeride specs.
 These groups have entered into a cooperative agreement, and the trails at Spencer are now licensed for public use through 2024, as long as the agreed-upon requirements in the license are followed.
 One of these requirements is that FAMB pays an annual Special Recreational Use License Fee to the state annually.
 The fee is on a sliding scale and increases each year, but is currently approximately $4,000/year.
 This is the fee that enables all users to recreate on these trails.
 Did we mention we really appreciate your donation to help us with this cost?

-Are there going to be any new trails?
+Are there going to be any more new trails?